What stands out as eccentricity

 it up at any time, most specifically after you’ve reached

-your destination and you’ve lost all sense of reason, of
+that plateau and you’ve lost all sense of reason, of

 motivation, of goal, of perspective: if you’ve spent